Lakes Region Conservation Corps: AmeriCorps Program - Summer/Fall Application is now open!

-- When scheduled, the sailing instructor will be required to host the Adult Summer Sailing Program on Wednesdays throughout the summer from 5-7:30pm.
+- When scheduled, the sailing instructor will be required to host the Adult Drop-In Sailing Sessions weekly throughout the summer from 5-7:30pm.

 - Other duties include care and maintenance of boats and the facility including set up at the beginning of the season and preparing boats for storage at the end.

 - On occasion, the sailing instructor will be required to fulfill the duties of a Waterfront Coordinator as needed in coordination with the SLA Resource Center and Boat Rentals Staff.
 These duties include providing general and on-shore assistance to users and monitor users on the water and provide on-the-water assistance and/or rescue as situations dictate.
 He/She will also be required to perform administrative tasks such as collecting checks, cash and accepting credit card payments for drop in Wednesday Adult Summer Sailing and performing additional duties as required.

 - Maintains and cleans the docks, boats and grounds before and after class

 Schedule: Season begins with staff training on June 11, 2018 and ends on August 13, 2018.

 Hours: Monday through Friday, 8 a.m. to 5 p.m (unless otherwise scheduled for Adult Sailing) with occasional required evenings and weekend days.

 The SLA is looking for motivated and enthusiastic individuals for the SLA Resource Center Staff.
 Duties of the access and ground position are varied changing day to day and hour to hour.
 Below is a list of possible duties on any given day.

 - Process boat rental reservations, liability waivers, and collect boat rental fees;

 - Inspect and maintain rental craft and equipment;